mlb5000/JenkinsUpdateSite/README.md

 ## Purpose

-If you're like me it's hard to imagine a productive development environment with a tool like Jenkins.
+If you're like me it's hard to imagine a productive development environment without a tool like Jenkins.
 Part of that, however, is keeping everything up to date and in sync with the real world.
 With the addition of the "update site" concept in Jenkins this became a lot easier for instances hosted in a place with reliable internet connectivity.
 Locations without internet connectivity are basically left to their own devices to manually find, download, and update both Jenkins and relevant plugins on their own.

 ## Enter JenkinsUpdateSite